Best daily deals

 Is there an app for the JBL Tune 660NC?

 The JBL Headphones app currently does not support the JBL Tune 660NC.
-Without a companion app, there’s no easy way to make EQ adjustments to the JBL Tune 660NC or download firmware updates.
-You’ll also miss out on any opportunities to customize the onboard controls.
+Without a companion app, it’s not easy to make EQ adjustments or download firmware updates, and you’ll also miss out on any opportunities to customize the onboard controls.

 How does the JBL Tune 660NC connect?